-30.4.8 - Edits for Transition Fills (Rev. 2, Issued: 07-18-08; Effective/Implementation Date: 07-18-08)
+30.4.8 - Edits for Transition Fills

+(Rev. xx, Issued: xx - xx - xx; Effective/Implementation Date: xx - xx - xx)

-A Part D sponsor must ensure that a new enrollee is able to leave a pharmacy with a temporary supply of non-formulary Part D drugs without unnecessary delays.
+A Part D sponsor must ensure that an enrollee is able to leave a network pharmacy with a temporary supply of non-formulary Part D drugs without unnecessary delays in accordance with this section.
 Part D sponsors may only apply certain drug utilization management edits during a beneficiary's transition period.
 Drug utilization management edits that are appropriate during a beneficiary's transition period include the following:

-- Edits to help determine Part B vs. Part D coverage; - Edits to prevent coverage of non-part D drugs (i.e., excluded drugs); and - Edits to promote safe utilization of a Part D drug (e.g., quantity limits based on FDA maximum recommended daily dose; early refill edits).
+- Edits to help determine Part A or B vs. Part D coverage (see Section 20.2); - Edits to prevent coverage of non-part D drugs (e.g., excluded drugs such as a drug that may be used for sexual dysfunction, or drugs that require a companion device, as well as formulary drugs being dispensed for an indication that is not medically accepted) (see Sections 10.6 and 20); and - Edits to promote safe utilization of a Part D drug (e.g., a beneficiary-level opioid claim edit; quantity limits based on FDA maximum recommended daily dose such as APAP; early refill edits) (see Section 30.2.2.2).